 Point Lepreau Nuclear Generating Station to begin planned maintenance outage

-Fredericton, N.B. – Tonight the Point Lepreau Nuclear Generating Station (PLNGS) will be taken offline to begin a planned maintenance outage that is currently projected to take approximately five weeks.
-Today marks 310 consecutive days online, the longest continuous plant operation between planned outages since 1994.
+Fredericton, N.B. – Tonight the Point Lepreau Nuclear Generating Station (PLNGS) will be taken offline to begin a planned maintenance outage that is currently projected to take approximately six to seven weeks.
+Today also marks 417 consecutive days online for the Station, the longest continuous plant operation between outages since 1994.

-The work to be completed this outage is diverse, with jobs on equipment and systems on both the nuclear and conventional parts of the Station.
+The work to be completed in Outage 2020 is diverse, with jobs on equipment and systems on both the nuclear and conventional parts of the Station.
 Planned activities include routine maintenance, repairs, system modifications, inspections and testing that can only be conducted when the unit is offline.

 About the Point Lepreau Nuclear Generating Station

 The Point Lepreau Nuclear Generating Station is a 660 megawatt (net) nuclear generating station and a base load contributor to the New Brunswick electrical grid.
 It produces enough non-emitting electricity to power more than 333,000 homes per year and is a foundational piece of both our domestic energy supply and our export sales.
 Point Lepreau is a major component of the generating assets that contributes to the province having 80 per cent of the electricity used in New Brunswick coming from clean, renewable or non-emitting sources.

 MEDIA CONTACT: Marc Belliveau, Communications, (506) 458-4203 or firstname.lastname@example.org